Barnet Homes manages three different kinds of tenancy:

 Introductory tenancies

-When you first become a Barnet Council tenant you will have an introductory tenancy for a trial period of one year.
+When you first become a social housing tenant (or if you have not been one for a while) you will have an introductory tenancy for a trial period of one year.

 This type of tenancy gives you fewer rights than a secure tenancy and less security.
 It can be ended more quickly by Barnet, so it’s important to keep to your tenancy conditions from the start.